Kong/kongponents/docs/components/dropdown.md

 #### change

-Fires when items are clicked when `isSelectionMenu` is `true`.
+Fires when items are clicked when `selectionMenu` is `true`.
 Returns the selected menu item object or `null`.

 #### toggleDropdown